Position: Sea Turtle Rescue Centre Veterinarian & Guest Educator

 Salary: 1,000 USD per month plus living expenses

-There will be an 8-week probationary period, followed by a performance review.
-Performance reviews will take place every 6 months afterwards.
+There will be an 4-week probationary period, followed by a performance review.
+Performance reviews will take place every 3 months afterwards.

-This autumn, ORP is opening a rehabilitation centre for injured sea turtles in partnership with Coco Collection Resorts and is looking for a veterinarian to work at the centre.
+ORP rehabilitation centre for injured sea turtles in partnership with Coco Collection Resorts is looking for a veterinarian to work at the centre on a six month rotation.
+This position would suit candidates that wish to further personal veterinarian skills, whilst gaining valuable infield experience working in tropical environments with sea turtles.

 ORP is looking to hire a Sea Turtle Rescue Centre Veterinarian & Guest Educator (hereafter, Vet) who will be based at our rescue centre at Coco Palm Dhuni Kolhu Resort in Baa Atoll, Maldives.